-Even though it's called a grain -- and it's prepared and served like other whole grains -- quinoa is actually a seed from the goosefoot plant.
+Even though it's called a grain — and it's prepared and served like other whole grains — quinoa is actually a seed from the goosefoot plant.
 Most people can enjoy quinoa and reap its nutritional benefits without worrying about side effects.

 High-Fiber Side Effects

 However, this amount is high enough to cause side effects if you're not used to eating a lot of fiber.
 If you experience gas, bloating or diarrhea after eating quinoa, fiber may be the culprit.
 You can limit the problem by starting with smaller portions and adding fiber to your diet gradually.
-As you boost fiber intake, be sure to drink plenty of water or noncaffeinated beverages.
+As you boost fiber intake, be sure to drink plenty of water or non-caffeinated beverages.

 Irritation From Saponins

 However, you should not eat quinoa saponins.
 They have a bitter taste and may damage the small intestine, according to Purdue University.
-Many brands of quinoa are prewashed to remove saponins, but it's a good idea to rinse the seeds again prior to cooking to be sure all remnants are removed.
-If you're not sure whether the seeds were prewashed, rinse them several times in fresh water.
+Many brands of quinoa are pre-washed to remove saponins, but it's a good idea to rinse the seeds again prior to cooking to be sure all remnants are removed.
+If you're not sure whether the seeds were pre-washed, rinse them several times in fresh water.

 Gluten-Free But Beware

 However, more studies are needed to verify the effect of prolamins, and most types of quinoa do not contain these substances.
-Quinoa was well-tolerated by celiac patients when it was included as part of a gluten-free diet, according to a study in the February 2014 issue of the “American Journal of Gastroenterology.”
+Quinoa was well-tolerated by celiac patients when it was included as part of a gluten-free diet, according to a study in the February 2014 issue of the American Journal of Gastroenterology.

 Many plant-based foods, including quinoa, naturally contain varying amounts of a substance called oxalate or oxalic acid.
 While nearly all of the oxalic acid you consume is eliminated in urine, it can bind with calcium and may form kidney stones in people who are susceptible to calcium oxalate stones.

-- Purdue University: Quinoa
+- Purdue University: "Quinoa"

-- American Journal of Gastroenterology: Gastrointestinal Effects of Eating Quinoa (Chenopodium Quinoa Willd.) in Celiac Patients
+- American Journal of Gastroenterology: "Gastrointestinal Effects of Eating Quinoa (Chenopodium Quinoa Willd.) in Celiac Patients"